 Candidates interested in applying for a business scholarship must complete the following no later than December 3:

-- Submit an application for admission to Carthage and supporting materials (high school transcripts and ACT/SAT report).
+- Submit an application for admission to Carthage and supporting materials (high school transcripts).

 - Submit a one-page essay: Explain why you are interested in a career in business (this is part of the online scholarship application).

 To apply for a business scholarship, candidates must intend to major in accounting, finance, management, or marketing.
 (A double major in another subject area is acceptable and can be completed in four years.)